imranxpress/S3-is-my-best-friend-in-AWS/README.md

 ### Few most advanced feature and Use-cases for S3:

-1. Requester Pays Buckets : Learn how to configure a bucket so that a customer pays for the downloads they make.
+1. [Requester Pays Buckets ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html): Learn how to configure a bucket so that a customer pays for the downloads they make.

-2. Using BitTorrent With Amazon S3 : Use BitTorrent, which is an open, peer-to-peer protocol for distributing files.
+2. [Using BitTorrent With Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/uploading-downloading-objects.html): Use BitTorrent, which is an open, peer-to-peer protocol for distributing files.

-3. Build Data Lakes : With a data lake built on Amazon S3, you can use native AWS services to run big data analytics, artificial intelligence (AI), machine learning (ML), high-performance computing (HPC) and media data processing applications to gain insights from your unstructured data sets.
+3. [Build Data Lakes](https://aws.amazon.com/products/storage/data-lake-storage/) : With a data lake built on Amazon S3, you can use native AWS services to run big data analytics, artificial intelligence (AI), machine learning (ML), high-performance computing (HPC) and media data processing applications to gain insights from your unstructured data sets.

-4. S3 as Serverless Storage : Consider S3 as the Serverless Storage and add S3 as much as you can in your Serverless Solution Architecture.
+4. [S3 as Serverless Storage](https://aws.amazon.com/blogs/compute/building-scalable-serverless-applications-with-amazon-s3-and-aws-lambda/) : Consider S3 as the Serverless Storage and add S3 as much as you can in your Serverless Solution Architecture.

 ### I feel like S3 is my ultimate friend in all the AWS services out there.
 I love Serverless solutions and try my best to incorporate S3 there.
 Have a look on how the S3-to-Lambda pattern can implement the following business solutions: